Azure/portaldocs/portal-sdk/generated/top-extensions-browse.md

 # Curating browse assets

-When adding a new 'Asset' to your extension and exposing it through the 'All services' menu, by default it will be grouped in the 'Other' category.
-In order to get your 'Asset' correctly categorized you will need to make a request to the Portal Framework to curate your 'Asset'.
+You must curate your new 'Asset' in order for it to be exposed in the 'All services' menu.
+By default, your service will not appear in the 'All services' menu until you have submitted a curation work item [here][https://aka.ms/AllServicesCuration] and contacted [ibizafxpm@microsoft.com](mailto:ibizafxpm@microsoft.com) with a link to the work item.

-For the portal to correct curate your 'Asset' we will need the 'ExtensionName' and 'AssetName' as defined in your extension.
+In order for the portal to correctly curate your 'Asset', we will need the following details:

-Please contact [ibizafxpm@microsoft.com](mailto:ibizafxpm@microsoft.com) with the following template:

-Subject: 'Browse curation request - YourAssetName'
-Body:

 - 'ExtensionName - YourExtensionName'
 - 'AssetName - YourAssetName'
 - 'KindName - YourKindName' (If applicable)
 - 'Category - DesiredCategory'
-- 'Portal environment - portal.azure.com (etc...)'
+- 'Subcategory - DesiredSubcategory'

+You can review current categories and subcategories [here][https://rc.portal.azure.com/?exp.azureportal_showsubcategories=true#allservices/category/All].

 # Providing a Custom Browse Hub